andrew-wilkes/godot-chess/README.md

 In the Godot Editor: export for the PC/Linux/Mac.

-Download a Chess Engine such as: [Stock Fish](https://stockfishchess.org/download/) to the `engines` directory.
+Download a Chess Engine such as: [Stock Fish](https://stockfishchess.org/download/) to the `engine` directory.

 To try out the Chess Engine there is a Bash Script `./runengine` Enter `uci` to see information.
 Then `quit` to exit.